Location: South of France - Avignon - Department: Vaucluse (84)

 symbol not just of spiritual but also of military importance, standing

-as it does in a highly strategic position beside the only bridge over
+as it does in a highly strategic position beside what was the only bridge over

 the Rhone between Lyon and the Mediterranean sea.